pandeysudip/Web-Visualization-Dashboard/README.md

 ![Images/landingResize.png](images/landingResize.png)

-The website is deployed to GitHub pages at:
+The website is deployed to GitHub at:
 https://pandeysudip.github.io/web-design-challenge/

 ## Latitude - Latitude Analysis Dashboard with Attitude